spotify/HubFramework/README.md

 To match the highly dynamic component-driven UIs, content operations define what content to render in a declarative fashion.
 Content can either be defined in code, running locally in the application, or through JSON that is provided by a server-side system.
 This enables you to easily aggregate data from multiple sources, and to release new features directly from the backend.

-Each feature of an application can define its own content operations, and put them together to from a **content loading chain**.
+Each feature of an application can define its own content operations, and put them together to form a **content loading chain**.
 Each operation can perform an atomic mutation of the UI state, enabling easy implementation of things like A/B testing or providing system-wide functionality like caching or loading indicators.

 To learn more about content operations, check out the [Content programming guide](https://ghe.spotify.net/pages/iOS/HubFramework/content-programming-guide.html).